ayonious/deutsch-notizen/docs/Konjunktiv12.md

 ### Konjunktiv II(irreale mit Würde)

-English: I would never do that if I were you.
+Englisch: I would never do that if I were you.
 Deutsch: Wenn ich du wäre, würde ich es nie tun.

 |        | Würde (would)                  |